 Both the Azalea/Camellia mix and pine bark are available from most garden centre's and hardware stores.

 Fertilizing - Use a good 3 month slow release fertilizer or organic fertilizer such as composted cow manure every 3 months and add a good liquid fertilizer with added trace elements twice through the growing season.
-A good liquid foliar fertilizer every 2 weeks from the first sign of fruit will increase fruit size.
+A good liquid fertilizer every 2- 3 weeks applied to the potting mix throughout the growing season will assist with fruit size.
 Plant health is very important for best results.

-Watering- Because the potting media is free draining, in warm weather plants should be watered every 2 days.
-Avoid watering plants over their foliage unless foliar fertilizing, this will help to avoid promoting conditions for leaf fungal diseases.
+Watering- Because the potting media is free draining, in warm weather plants should be watered every 2 days(Give plants up to 6 months old 1.5 litres and mature plants 2- 3 litres of water per plant or until water dribble's out of the pot base).
+In Winter this can be reduced by 50%.
+Do not over water.
+Avoid watering plants over their foliage fertilizing, as this will help to avoid promoting conditions for leaf fungal diseases.

 Pests and Disease's - All Blueberry varieties are susceptible to fungal leaf diseases under high humidity and high rainfall, particularly Blueberry Rust.
 Apply a good fungicide to protect against this.
-We recommend Copper Hydroxide(product names include Kocide or Blue shield) or Yates Liquid Copper Fungicide.
-Mancozeb based fungicides can be used in dry climates.
+We recommend Copper Hydroxide(product names include Kocide or Blue shield) Mancozeb based fungicides can be used in dry climates.
 Do not wait for leaf damage to occur before spraying, as protection is better than cure.

 Check for Caterpillar damage on a regular basis and control when necessary.